-The Foundation for Spastic and Mentally Handicapped Persons (FSMHP) ® is a Non-Profit organization, registered as a Trust in April 1994 to help persons with brain damage related disabilities like Cerebral Palsy, Mental Retardation (MR), Down Syndrome, Autism Spectrum Disorder (ASD) and Traumatic Brain Injury (TBI), to lead a better quality of life, and to help them return to their rightful place in society and gainful employment wherever possible.
+The Foundation for Spastic and Mentally Handicapped Persons (FSMHP) ® was set up as a Non-Profit Charitable Trust in April 1994 to help children with brain damage related disabilities like Cerebral Palsy, Mental Retardation (MR), Down Syndrome, Autism Spectrum Disorder (ASD) and Traumatic Brain Injury (TBI), to lead a better quality of life, and to help them return to their rightful place in society and gainful employment wherever possible.

-Make the Spirit of Freedom inherent in the heart of every child, especially a Special Child, fly like a free bird in spite of the disability trying to drag him/her down.
-This is reflected both in the name of our Project: UDAAN for the Disabled, and our logo.
+Our vision is to make the Spirit of Freedom fly like a free bird in spite of the disability trying to drag down the child.
+This is personified both in the name of our Project: UDAAN for the Disabled, and our logo.

 - Provide affordable intensive one-to-one Rehabilitation and Training to children and adults with moderate to severe disabilities, especially those induced due to brain damage.

-- Develop and standardize affordable evidence based medical methodologies for reversal of brain damage to the extent logistically and medically possible in special-need children with Autism, CP, Traumatic brain injuries, Down’s Syndrome and other Neurodevelopmental Delays.
+- Develop and standardize affordable evidence based medical methodologies for reversal of brain damage in disabled children with Cerebral Palsy and Autism.

-- Spread awareness about these newly established medical strategies to enhance the quality of life (NOT CURE) and possibility of employability of persons with Neurodevelopmental disability, beyond what may be achieved by the best standards of recognized Rehabilitation Techniques given alone.
+- Spread awareness about these newly established medical strategies to enhance the quality of life and level of employability of children with Neurodevelopmental disability, beyond what may be achieved by the best standards of recognized Rehabilitation Techniques.